Southwest Airlines Flight Cancellations Continue Into Monday

 Southwest Airlines canceled hundreds more flights Monday following a weekend of major service disruptions.

-According to Flightaware, the carrier has canceled 348 flights Monday and delayed another 271 flights.
+By midmorning Monday, the carrier had canceled about 360 flights and more than 600 others were delayed, according to Flightaware.

-The Dallas-based airline had blamed air traffic control issues and weather for its weekend “operational challenges” that saw over 1,000 canceled flights on Sunday alone.
-Southwest Airlines was the only airline to report the issues on that scale.
+The Dallas-based airline had blamed air traffic control issues and weather for its weekend “operational challenges” that resulted in 1,900 canceled flights on Saturday and Sunday.

 "We experienced weather challenges in our Florida airports at the beginning of the weekend, challenges that were compounded by unexpected air traffic control issues in the same region, triggering delays and prompting significant cancellations for us beginning Friday evening," a Southwest Airlines spokesperson said in a statement.
 "We’ve continued diligent work throughout the weekend to reset our operation with a focus on getting aircraft and crews repositioned to take care of our customers."